Network Geometry: Discussion and Outlook

 The research program for the future is broad, with many open challenges of theoretical and practical relevance.
-As the topological organization of empirical complex systems can be characterized in terms of hierarchies~\cite{ravasz2003hierarchical,corominas2013origins} and mesoscale structures such as bow-tie~\cite{newman2001random,dorogovtsev2001giant}, $k$--cores~\cite{seidman1983network,dorogovtsev2006k} and core-periphery~\cite{holme2005core,rombach2014core}, it will be interesting to identify and characterize their functional counterparts in terms of diffusion geometry.
+On the one hand, as the topological organization of empirical complex systems can be characterized in terms of hierarchies~\cite{ravasz2003hierarchical,corominas2013origins} and mesoscale structures such as bow-tie~\cite{newman2001random,dorogovtsev2001giant}, $k$--cores~\cite{seidman1983network,dorogovtsev2006k} and core-periphery~\cite{holme2005core,rombach2014core}, it will be interesting to identify and characterize their functional counterparts in terms of diffusion geometry.
 Here, the main problem is to define mesoscale objects such as functional giant components and functional cores.
+On the other hand, further research is needed to better understand the deep relationships among the different aspects of network geometry reviewed here.
+A promising step towards the direction of building a theoretical bridge is provided by the concept of communicability, which can be understood in purely combinatorial terms as an effective pathway -- weighting in a very specific way the contributions of walks of different lengths -- between nodes in the network space.
+In this regard, it is intimately related, for instance, to the concept of geometrical navigability, which is determined by selecting topological paths that follow geodesics in the latent space.
+In general, those paths happen to be topological shortest-paths when networks are sufficiently congruent with the latent space.
+Notice that congruency can be defined in different ways, not only in terms of greedy shortest paths, as done in~\cite{boguna2010sustaining,krioukov2010hyperbolic,papadopoulos2010greedy,allard2018}, but also taking into account all topological shortest paths~\cite{cannistraci2020geometrical}.\\

-At a more fundamental level, the development of RG techniques in the space induced by diffusion distances is highly challenging, but could shed light on the self-similar nature of dynamical processes on the top of a complex network and would open the doors to the analysis of coexisting temporal scales due to the interplay between structure and dynamics.\\
+As for further open challenges, developing RG techniques in the space induced by diffusion distances is a fundamental open problem, whose solution could shed light on the self-similar symmetries of dynamical processes evolving on the top of complex networks.
+This could further pave the way to the analysis of coexisting temporal scales due to the interplay between structure and dynamics.
 Finally, a natural development of geometries induced by network-driven processes is the identification and characterization of a more general framework where diffusive dynamics are replaced by more complex ones.
 This advance would improve our understanding of complex dynamical processes and has the potential to enhance the control and forecasting of the evolution of empirical systems.

+{\bf \em Other flavors of network geometry.} The spectacle of flavors of network geometry is by no means limited to the topics addressed in details above.
+Other significant direction of research in network geometry have emerged through the years.
+Recent advances and open challenges in some of those areas are briefly reviewed below.\\